Captain Marvel (film): Plot

 In 1995, on the Kree Empire's capital planet of Hala, Starforce member Vers suffers from amnesia and recurring nightmares involving an older woman.
 Yon-Rogg, her mentor and commander, trains Vers to control her abilities, while the Supreme Intelligence, the artificial intelligence that rules the Kree, urges her to keep her emotions in check.

 During a mission to rescue an undercover operative infiltrating a group of Skrulls, alien shapeshifters with whom the Kree are at war, Vers is captured by Skrull commander Talos.
-A probe of Vers' memories leads them to Earth.
+A probe of Vers's memories leads them to Earth.
 Vers escapes and crash-lands in Los Angeles.
 Her presence attracts S.H.I.E.L.D. agents Nick Fury and Phil Coulson, whose investigation is interrupted by a Skrull attack.
 Vers recovers a crystal containing her extracted memories in the ensuing chase while Fury kills a Skrull impersonating Coulson.

 Talos, disguised as Fury's boss Keller, orders Fury to work with Vers and keep tabs on her.
-Using her extracted memories, Vers and Fury go to the Project Pegasus installation at a U.S. Air Force base.
-They discover that Vers was a pilot presumed to have died in 1989 while testing an experimental light-speed engine designed by Dr. Wendy Lawson, whom Vers recognizes as the woman from her nightmares.
+Using her extracted memories, Vers and Fury go to the Project Pegasus installation at a former U.S. Air Force base.
+They discover that Vers is a human pilot who was presumed to have died in 1989 while testing an experimental light-speed engine designed by Dr. Wendy Lawson, whom Vers recognizes as the woman from her nightmares.
 Fury informs S.H.I.E.L.D. of their location and a team arrives.
-Fury realizes that Keller is Talos and helps Vers escape in a jet with Lawson's stowaway cat, Goose.
+When he realizes that Keller is Talos, Fury helps Vers escape in a prototype jet with Lawson's stowaway cat, Goose.